h-akira/wambda/README.md

 Comming soon...
 ## Development Schedule
 The following features will be added ad later date:
-- Authentication and authorization with Cognito
 - Genarete SAM and other templates
-- Authentication information registration function when using boto3 locally